 We pride ourselves on a carefully thought-out key skills curriculum that encourage pupils to be curious and interested learners who seek out and use new information to develop, consolidate and deepen their knowledge, understanding and skills.

-Our school curriculum centres around exciting topic themes.
+Our school curriculum from years 1 to 6 centres around exciting topic themes.
 Each topic theme has one or two lead subjects and also involves a number of subject areas from the National Curriculum, which link to the topic.
 This ensures that the curriculum has breadth and depth with clear progression.
 We do this through a question and themed approach to learning.
 The development of a question to answer over the term hooks the children into a topic through a focus on enquiry and enables pupils to guide their own learning through pupil led questioning- what they want to learn.
 Weekly learning logs and half-termly curriculum reviews ensure that teachers and pupils discuss “how” they want to learn and what they need to do to improve or consolidate.
 Subsequently, the outcomes of this review are applied in the approach to the curriculum the following half term.

 Children are also taught Religious Education, which follows the Lancashire Agreed Syllabus.
 Some subjects are taught discretely alongside the topics.